Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Introduction

 \section{Introduction}

 Vectorial Boolean functions play a crucial role in symmetric cryptography, serving as S-boxes in block ciphers and hash functions.
 The classification of these functions is typically studied modulo certain equivalence relations that preserve important cryptographic properties.
-Extended-affine (EA) equivalence is one of the most fundamental such relations.
-It preserves differential uniformity, a key measure of resistance against differential cryptanalysis, as well as the Walsh spectrum and algebraic degree.
-A closely related notion is CCZ-equivalence, introduced by Carlet, Charpin, and Zinoviev~\cite{carlet1998}, which also preserves some cryptographic properties and is more general than EA-equivalence.
+Extended-affine (EA) equivalence is one of the most fundamental such relations: it preserves differential uniformity, the Walsh spectrum, the nonlinearity, and the algebraic degree.
+A closely related but strictly coarser notion is CCZ-equivalence, introduced by Carlet, Charpin, and Zinoviev~\cite{carlet1998}, which preserves differential uniformity, the Walsh spectrum, and the nonlinearity but does not in general preserve the algebraic degree~\cite{budaghyan2020}.

 Two fundamental questions arise in the study of EA-equivalence: \begin{enumerate} \item \emph{Classification:} How many EA-equivalence classes are there?
 Since EA-equivalent functions share the same cryptographic properties, counting equivalence classes determines the number of essentially distinct functions relevant for symmetric cryptography.
 This is crucial for understanding the diversity of cryptographic primitives.